KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/lora-technology/integration-with-ttn.md

 ---
 ---

-##  Add a new device to TTN V3 Guide — Old Manual Process
+##  'Add a new device to TTN'-Guide — Old Manual Process

 ### What you need